OotyOoty

 }

-You've given every process on that machine access to your upstream API credentials.
-If the machine is shared, compromised, or the config file is accidentally included in a repo, those credentials are exposed.
+Every process on that machine can read those credentials.
+If the machine is shared, compromised, or the config file is accidentally committed to a repo, those credentials are exposed.

-According to GitGuardian's 2024 State of Secrets Sprawl report, over 12.8 million new secrets were detected in public GitHub commits in 2023 alone (GitGuardian, 2024).
+According to GitGuardian's 2024 report, over 12.8 million new secrets were detected in public GitHub commits in 2023 alone (GitGuardian, 2024).
 API keys in config files are one of the most common vectors.

-The correct architecture: credentials live on your server, not the client.
+The fix: Credentials live on your server, not the client.
 The client authenticates to your MCP server using a token (a license key, a session token, an OAuth access token).
 Your server holds the upstream API keys and proxies requests on the client's behalf.
+This is the server-side proxy pattern.
+It's the only pattern that keeps upstream credentials safe in a multi-tenant deployment.
+Ooty's architecture uses this pattern for the same reason.

 MCP servers that accept HTTP connections need authentication on every route.
 "I'll add auth later" is how security holes ship to production.

-Bearer token authentication: The client includes Authorization: Bearer {token} in every request.
+Bearer token authentication.
+The client includes Authorization: Bearer {token} in every request.
 Your server validates the token before processing any tool calls.
-This is appropriate for license-key or API-key based authentication.
+Appropriate for license-key or API-key based authentication.

-OAuth 2.0: For user-delegated access (the user authorises your MCP server to act on their behalf), OAuth is the correct standard.
+OAuth 2.0.
+For user-delegated access (the user authorises your MCP server to act on their behalf), OAuth is the correct standard.
 The Streamable HTTP transport supports OAuth token passing natively.
-This is appropriate when users are authorising access to their own accounts (Google, Meta, etc.).
+Appropriate when users are authorising access to their own accounts on platforms like Google or Meta.

-For development-only environments, no-auth is fine.
-For anything that touches real data or real users, implement auth before you write the first tool handler.
+For development environments, no-auth is fine.
+For anything that touches real data, implement auth before you write the first tool handler.

 Bad practice: